example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 This is no more possible because variables are not more dynamically scoped, and generally speaking nodes inheritance has been deprecated.

-Just know that is exists and that if you still want to use it, be sure that you use it to include classes whose parameters are defined either on Hiera or at top scope.

 # Class inheritance